 Veterans BenefitsJump to related links

+Mercy College of Ohio is happy to assist you in receiving your VA or other military education benefits.
+Mercy College of Ohio is a participant in the VA Principles of Excellence Program.
 The VA determines your eligibility for benefits.
 If you are eligible, the VA Certifying Official in the Financial Aid Office will work with you to certify your education benefits.
+If you have any questions at any time, please stop by our office, call, or send an email.
+We are here to assist you.

 External LinkApply For VA Benefits